-Divi MadMenu layout settings allow to control the header elements vertical and horizontal alignment, set the element's column width and the menu dropdown direction, and also order the elements differently for each device.
+Divi MadMenu Layout Settings allow controlling the header elements vertical and horizontal alignment, set the element's column width, the dropdown menu direction, as well as order the elements differently for each device.

-The layout settings are located under the Design tab of the module settings separated into three sections:
+The layout settings are located in the Design tab of the module settings separated into two sections:

 1. Layout: General